 Lie flat and pinch the nostrils at the bridge of the nose.
 Put 2 drops of lemon and 1 drop of lavender onto a tissue and inhale

 Sedative and anti-depressant oils work best for this condition and can help reduce the stress that exacerbates the condition.
-Try Lavender or Chamomile and use in a bath, massage or add to non-fragranced skin cream or coconut oil.
+Try Lavender or Chamomile and use it in a bath, massage or add to a non-fragranced skin cream or coconut oil.

-Any of the sedative oils can be use to help this all too common condition and help you to relax.
+Any of the sedative oils can be used to help this all too common condition and help you to relax.
 Try Lavender, Chamomile, Rose, or Clary Sage in a bath or massage.
 For shorter periods of stress, try Rosemary, Geranium or Peppermint.

 First thorough mix in a teaspoon of honey, the juice of 1/4 of a lemon.
-Then dilute with 30ml warm water until the honey is dissolve.
+Then dilute with 30ml warm water until the honey is dissolved.
 Gargle with a small amount and spit out or swallow as a soothing drink.

 Thorough mix 3 drops of peppermint essential oil into 50ml of carrier oil such as sweet almond oil – use a teaspoon of this mixture and using a circular, clockwise motion, massage the tummy area to induce calm, reduce restlessness and ease any stomach-ache